 When a potato (and rice and pasta) is pressure cooked and cooled a large portion of its starch is converted into “resistant starch” – a healthier starch that isn’t fully digested and instead used by the body like fiber – lowering blood cholesterol and fats.
 See the science here.

-You can cook a whole 5# chicken in 25 minutes (I even browned it with the saute mode)… make super-tender pulled pork or beef in less than 2 hours… make gelatin-rich bone broth in 30 minutes… cook butternut squash in 10 minutes… as well as broccoli and most other veggies in less than five!
+You can cook a whole 5# chicken in 25 minutes (I even browned it with the saute mode)… make super-tender pulled pork or beef in less than 2 hours… make gelatin-rich bone broth in 30 minutes…homemade vegetable soup… cook butternut squash in 10 minutes… as well as broccoli and most other veggies in less than five!

 I finished by browning it with herbs in the oven, but I wouldn’t have needed to to just take the meat!
 I must say I was afraid at first, but my confidence is building and I love my Instant Pot!

 Is There a Downside to Pressure Cooking?

 To be fair and balanced, while there are so many positives on the use of a pressure cooker and the science seems solid, some people still choose not to use one.
-Two concerns are that stainless steel may leach heavy metals with acidic foods and that pressure cooking may increase the glutamine, most particularly in bone broth.
+Two concerns are that stainless steel may leach metal with acidic foods and that pressure cooking may increase the glutamine, most particularly in bone broth.

 Pressure Cooking: Bottom Line

 Like any method of cooking, pressure cooking does destroy some of the nutrients in food, but it actually preserves more than any other cooking method.

 With newer electric pressure cookers (like the Instant Pot), science is clear that pressure cooking is a healthy way to get food on the table for your family more quickly and easily while still preserving the nutrients in your food.